Ashwitha-24/react-native-CookMate/README.md

 This is a React Native application designed to allow users to search for food recipes using both text input and voice recognition.
 The app fetches recipes from the Spoonacular API and displays the list of ingredients and cooking instructions.
 Users can save recipes to their viewed list, and the app also supports offline persistence using Redux and local storage.

 Features

 Voice Recognition: Users can ask for recipes using voice commands.

 Text Input: Users can type queries to search for recipes.

 Recipe List: Displays a list of recipes based on the search query.

 Recipe Details: When a user selects a recipe, detailed information including ingredients and instructions is displayed.

 Save Recipes: Users can save viewed recipes in the local storage for later reference.

 Redux for State Management: All state management, including the list of recipes and selected recipe details, is handled with Redux Toolkit.

 Libraries and Tools Used

 React Native: Framework for building the mobile app.

 TypeScript: Typed superset of JavaScript for enhanced developer experience.

 Redux Toolkit: For managing global app state (recipes, selected recipe details, etc.).

 Axios: For making HTTP requests to the Spoonacular API.

 React Navigation: For managing app navigation, including the bottom tab navigator.

 React Native Voice: For implementing voice recognition functionality.

 Spoonacular API: To fetch food recipes and their details.
-AsyncStorage: To save recipes for offline use (managed through Redux).

 Requirements

 Node.js
 npm or yarn
-Android Studio / Xcode (for running the app on an emulator or real device) Setup
+Android Studio / Xcode (for running the app on an emulator or real device)

+Setup
 Follow these steps to set up the project locally.